RobotLocomotion/drake/drake/doc/code_style_guide.rst

   do not need to be member-initialized, but you can do so if the default constructor does not provide the behavior you want.
-Note that fixed-size Eigen objects are intentionally left uninitialized; if you want yours zero-initialized you can member initialize it by passing an appropriate ``Zero``, for example: ``Eigen::Matrix3d mat_{Eigen::Matrix3d::Zero()};``.
+Note that fixed-size Eigen objects are intentionally left uninitialized; if you want yours zero-initialized you can member-initialize it by passing an appropriate ``Zero``, for example: ``Eigen::Matrix3d mat_{Eigen::Matrix3d::Zero()};``.

 MATLAB Style